 Lower neck for cowl

-Trim neck seam allowance to 1/4 in.
-Mark 3 in. down from center-front neck edge along fold.
-At shoulder, mark 1/4 in. in front neck edge.
-Draw smooth curve from mark at center front to shoulder line.
-Trim along line.
-On back, trim 1/4 in from neck edge.
-Cowl collar is simple rectangle.
+Trim the neck seam allowance to 1/4 inch.
+Mark 3 inches down from the center-front neck edge along the fold.
+At the shoulder, mark 1/4 inch in from the neck edge.
+Draw a smooth curve from the mark at center front to the shoulder line.
+Trim along the line.
+On the back, trim 1/4 inch from the neck edge.
+The cowl collar is a simple rectangle.

 Add for vents

-On front and back pattern pieces, mark dot along side seamline 9 in. (or desired depth of vent) from finished hemline.
-Draw extension 1 in. (or desired hem width) past side seamline from 1/2 in. above dot to lower edge.
+On the front and back pattern pieces, mark a dot along the side seamline 9 inches (or desired depth of vent) from the finished hemline.
+Draw an extension 1 inch (or desired hem width) past the side seamline from 1/2 inch above the dot to the lower edge.

 Sources for knits